dpak11/blockchain/README.md

 		> POST `localhost:3000/blockdata`

-	- So you can now check transaction status at:
+	- You can check transaction status at:

 		> GET `http://localhost:3000/transactions`

-	- Once your transaction is complete and added to blockchain, you can check updated blockchain:
+	- Once your transaction is complete and added to blockchain, you can check updated blockchain at:

 		> GET `localhost:3000/blockchain`